 - why choose us

-Therapy is at the heart of everything we do at Medicine Wheel.
-We believe that whether working on friction fires, completing a writing assignment, or hiking through the mountains, there are opportunities for therapy to take place.
-Clinicians and field guides find opportunities to process and interpret these experiences arise.
+A therapeutic learning experience is at the heart of everything you do at Medicine Wheel.
+Whether you are working on friction fires, completing a writing assignment, or hiking through the mountains, there are opportunities for self-observation and insight to take place.
+Clinicians and field guides are available when opportunities to process and interpret these experiences arise.
 This clinical awareness is individualized and often very personal.
 Students move through the therapeutic process at their own pace; for this reason, all participants are involved in structured daily groups and weekly clinician sessions.

-Clients struggling with addiction and recovery will find an introduction to 12-Step work.
+Clients struggling with addiction and recovery will be involved in 12-Step work at Medicine Wheel.
 The wilderness environment is an ideal setting for working on the 12-Steps.
 For those who may have been involved in treatment before, the wilderness is a wonderful place to reconnect with and practice those therapeutic principles.
-With the clear mountain air, wide open spaces, and undistracted simple living, there is no better place to come to terms with your place in the world and to connect with a higher power.
-Isolated from people and places that have previously fed an addiction, clients have a chance to gain strength without former distractions or temptations.
-While Medicine Wheel’s primary focus is on the first five steps, clients will be introduced to all twelve.
-This introduction helps clients decide whether or not they want to pursue a 12-step treatment approach after Medicine Wheel.
+With the clear mountain air, wide open spaces, and undistracted simple living, there is no better opportunity to come to terms with your place in the world and connect with a higher power.
+Isolated from people and places that have previously fed an addiction, clients have a chance to gain strength without distractions or temptations.